 Was it an easy decision to start your company?

-Yes, and no, I was willing to suffer through the process and adapt quite fast.
+Yes, and no, I was willing to go through the process and adapt quite fast.
 But also understand that it takes time to create something good.

 What is your longterm goal/vision for Melyon?